jxman/gatsby-personal-site/README.md

 ### Projects Updates

-Edit `src/content/projects.json` and add corresponding images to `static/` folder.
+Edit `src/content/projects.json` and add corresponding images to `src/images/` folder for optimized loading.

+### Contact Form

+The contact form is configured for Netlify Forms.
+When deployed to Netlify:
+1. Forms are automatically detected and configured
+2. Submissions are sent to your Netlify dashboard
+3. Email notifications can be configured in Netlify settings
+4. Built-in spam protection is included

 ## 🚀 Deployment Workflow